tyler-sommer/mikronode/README.md

 ```

 ### Contributing
-Make sure to run `yarn prebuild` before committing if you've changed `src/parser.g` so that `/src/parser.js` reflects any changes.
+Make sure to run `yarn generate` before committing if you've changed `src/parser.g` so that `/src/parser.js` reflects any changes.